defaultroute0/VCF-Operations-For-Networks/README.md

 flows where destination port = 3389 and destination application = 'CrownJewelDB' in last 30 days
 ```

+## Using vRNI via its API <a name="api"></a>
+Step by step instructions for setting up postman and interacting with vRNI's OpenAPI spec
+More to come...

 ## Import/Export Applications <a name="applications"></a>
 Step by step instructions for setting up and exporting vRNI Application definitions as per: